AnanyaThapliyal2303/My-Teams/README.md

 - JavaScript

 ## Open-source Credits:
 Video Meeting component was open-sourced and from [Video Meeting](https://github.com/0x5eba/Video-Meeting).
-Additional functionalities such as screen recording, emailing participants and whiteboard were added separately.
+Additional functionalities such as emailing participants, screen recording and whiteboard were added separately.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).